 Newel K. Whitney Home, Kirtland, Ohio, USA

-When Joseph and Emma Smith initially moved to Kirtland, they stayed with the Whitney’s for several weeks before moving to the John Johnson Farm.
+When Joseph and Emma Smith initially moved to Kirtland, they stayed with the Whitney’s for several weeks before moving to the Isaac Morley farm.
 History of the Church relates the arrival of the Prophet into Kirtland as follows:

 About the first of February, 1831, a sleigh containing four persons drove through the streets of Kirtland and drew up in front of the store of Gilbert and Whitney.
 One of the men, a young and stalwart personage alighted, and springing up the steps walked into the store and to where the junior partner was standing.
 ‘Newel K. Whitney!
 Thou art the man!’ he exclaimed, extending his hand cordially, as if to an old and familiar acquaintance….’I am Joseph the Prophet,’ said the stranger smiling.
 ‘You’ve prayed me here, now what do you want of me?’
 The Prophet, it is said, while in the East had seen the Whitneys, in vision, praying for his coming to Kirtland.1